A Service Family Checklist for Moving OCONUS

 Consider these helpful steps to plan your move overseas

 - Obtain command sponsorship: If you intend to take your family with you overseas, you'll need to obtain command sponsorship.
-This designation, which will appear on your orders, ensures your family will receive travel compensation, housing support and legal protection in your host country.
+This designation ensures your family will receive travel compensation, housing support and legal protection in your host country.

 - Think housing: Whether you stay in government housing or receive an overseas housing allowance, there are certain things to consider before you leave, including how much stuff to bring.